BlockzeroLabs/flash-docs/source/security.rst

     Flash Strategies which work with the Flash Protocol can be developed by anyone and registered with the protocol.
 It is important to ensure you interact with trusted Flash Strategies only.

-The Flashstake team have developed two strategies which will be available on launch.
-These are the AAVE DAI strategy which allows staking of DAI and the Convex Strategy which allows the staking of cvxCRV (cvxcrv-f).
+The Flashstake team have developed one strategy which will be available on launch.
+These is the :doc:`./strategies/aavev2-v1` which allows staking of DAI, USDC and other tokens from the AAVEv2 market.
 There are limited admin functionalities within these - none which allow movement of user funds.

 Unit Tests
 ==========